-No charges after car with blown out tyres keeps driving around Hastings
+No charges after car with blown-out tyres keeps driving around Hastings

-A driver that kept driving on blown out tyres on a major road near Hastings won't be charged.
+A driver who kept driving on blown-out tyres on a major road near Hastings won't be charged.

 A witness told Hawke's Bay Today he spotted the car sparking on the rims of its wheels on Maraekakaho Rd shortly before 2pm on Sunday.

-The car was going 30 km/h in a 100km/h zone, the witness said.
+The car was going 30km/h in a 100km/h zone, the witness said.

 A police spokeswoman said police received a call from a member of the public who had concerns about the roadworthiness of a vehicle they were following.